parhamrahmani/linux-notes/README.md

 # Linux Learning Notes

-In this repository i am gathering markdown notes on learning linux commands and concepts.
+In this repository i am gathering markdown notes on learning linux fundementals and concepts.
 These notes are my personal notes and it is intended to organize the whole learning path in a meaningful strcuture.

 Feel free to add notes or correct any mistakes.